ursisterbtw/ghostty-config/README.md

 # ghostty-config

-not fully functioning yet as I'm configuring this in windows
+not fully synced up yet as I spent most of my sanity building ghostty to source on Windows